adamthompsonemailhippo/slate/source/index.html.md

 }

 ```

-7. Click on ‘Save’ or ‘Try this rule’ to use the function within your Auth0 sign up form to prevent sign ups with bad or disposable email addresses.

 > The MORE API (Edition2/Version3) contains multiple data points which you may wish to incorporate in your function, for example for prompting re-input of mis-spelled email addresses.
 Our function uses the simple ‘result’ and ‘additional status’ to identify the email addresses which should not be accepted.